jukujala/pycards/src/battles_in_antiquity/README.md

         Card count,Empire,Name,Description
  	    4,Egypt,Egypt Victory,{influence_big}

-  * Converts each card to "JSON data", so a dictionary of elements.
+  * Converts each card to individual dictionary of elements, so "JSON" data.
     Example: `{"Card count": 4, "Empire": "Egypt", ...}`.
-  * Adds to each card rendering data.
+  * Adds to each card dictionary data required for rendering.
     [assets.py](assets.py)
     reads the asset directory to Python objects and defines a Python dictionary of all assets such as images and fonts.
     [renderable_card.py](renderable_card.py)
     attaches all rendering data to cards, so each card has all assets for example.
   * Renders each card and writes card PNG to output folder.
+    A string `{influence_big}` automatically converts to an asset image with name `influence_big`.

 Example output image:
 ![image info](./data/examples/example_victory_card.png).